Introduction to SAFE

 [1] 0.06666667

-# Compare plugin effect size to transformed cloud of hyperparameters:
+# Compare plug-in effect size to transformed cloud of hyperparameters:

-abline(v = plugin_effect_size, col = "red")
+geom_vline(xintercept = plugin_effect_size, color = "red")+

 Step 3: Calculate sampling variance